 An atomiser is the part of the electronic cigarette that vaporizes the e-liquid.
 The power from your battery heats up the coil which makes the vapour you inhale.

-An automatic e-cig battery doesn’t have a button that you press, it is activated by the user inhaling on the atomiser which is connected to the battery.
-Most automatic batteries are the small cigarette-looking batteries which help simulate the action of smoking a real cigarette.
+AKA draw-activated battery.
+An automatic e-cig battery doesn’t have a button that you press, it is activated by the user inhaling through the device and a switch which is connected to the battery activates.
+Most automatic batteries are disposable vapes or pod systems.

 Brick & Mortar (B&M):

-A B&M is an e-cig store that you can visit to purchase all your vaping products.
+A B&M is a high street e-cig store that you can visit to purchase all your vaping products.
 The advantage of a store is you can see and try the products before you buy.
 To find your nearest vape shop click here to see our store locations.

 A cartomiser is a small cartridge that can come either pre-filled or empty for you to fill with your favourite e-liquid.
 It is a cross between a cartridge and an atomiser hence the name cartomiser.
-These are most often found on the cigarette-looking devices.
+These are most often found on cig-a-like devices.

-A charger is for recharging your flat e-cig batteries.
-Most chargers tend to use an USB connection to plug into a USB port on a laptop/Desk computer or games console which keeps the power going to the battery at a safe level.
+A charger is for recharging your drained e-cig batteries.
+Most chargers tend to use a USB connection to plug into a USB port on a laptop/Desk computer or authorised wall adapter which keeps the power going to the battery at a safe level.

-This is a term coined by vapers to describe the electronic cigarettes that resemble traditional tobacco cigarettes.
+This is a term coined by vapers to describe electronic cigarettes that resemble traditional tobacco cigarettes.
 A clear example of this would be the TABlites TABseries available here.

 The term “clouds” or “blowing clouds” means the vapour you exhale making a small cloud.
 As more VG-heavy liquids have come onto the market the vapour production, or “clouds”, have got denser, adding to the effect.